matteoferla/EV-A71-2A-elaborations/README.md

 The Dunbrack rotamer is perfectly placed for H-bonding with His21, but I didn't bother changing the protonation (CYS110 to CYZ, HID21 to HIE, ASP39 to ASH).

+## OE Rocs

+Multiple datasets from Enamine libraries were made and tested against the P1 hits + peptide.

+These were then 'redocked' with Fragmenstein and sorted by energy.
+For reactives, The distance to the reactive group was also calculated and everything with 3Å was kept.